clangstonhinton/pandas-challenge/README.md

 ## Background

-Pandas were used to transform school performance data for 15 schools across 30,000+ students, analyze the data and produce summaries of the results.
+Pandas were used to transform school performance data for 15 schools across nearly 40,000 students, analyze the data and produce summaries of the findings.

 ## Approach